meagher-ryan-norc/mcbs-data-site/src/about/covid-data.md

     <h3>Reasons for Not Getting COVID-19 Vaccines:</h3>
     <ul>
       <li>
-        <p><span class='about__indent__bold'>Fall 2020:</span> Reason(s) for not getting a COVID-19 vaccine if one were available” was only asked of respondents who reported they would “Probably Not” or “Definitely Not” get a COVID-19 vaccine.
+        <p><span class='about__indent__bold'>Fall 2020:</span>“Reason(s) for not getting a COVID-19 vaccine if one were available” was only asked of respondents who reported they would “Probably Not” or “Definitely Not” get a COVID-19 vaccine.
 Respondents were able to report more than one reason.</p>
         <ul>
           <li><p>For the COVID-19 Vaccines dashboard, the following responses were collapsed into “Other”.
 The first three were collapsed due to suppression.</p>
             <ul>